exercism/cpp/docs/INSTALLATION.md

 installed on your system:
 * a modern C++11 compiler
 * the CMake cross-platform build system

-* the Boost libraries
+We use [Catch2](https://github.com/catchorg/Catch2) for testing, which is a header-only library that is bundled along with the exercises.

-Microsoft's Visual Studio IDE and Apple's Xcode IDEs combine the compiler and the native build system into a single IDE (integrated development environment).
+This set of dependencies is very common for C++ projects, so if you have any issues setting it up you will find many helpful resources online.

-Linux environments typically expose the compiler and native build system as separate command-line tools.
+Many IDE's, including Microsoft's Visual Studio, Apple's Xcode, and Jetbrain's Clion bundle a compiler and CMake together, so you should only need to install the IDE.

-### Prerequisite: A Modern C++11 Compiler
+### A Modern C++11 Compiler

 This language track requires a compiler with [C++11](http://en.wikipedia.org/wiki/C%2B%2B11) support, which was released in 2011.
 All major compilers released in the last few years should